Influencers and content creators on social networks: A misframed fashion

 Also, those whose “content creation activity is not intended to promote goods or services in return for an economic benefit or a benefit in kind are informed within the one-stop shop according to the category of service activities — information services — community manager, web ergonomist, professional blogger, web editor”.

 Those whose activity falls into the “artistic creation” category, they are “informed within the one-stop shop according to the category “Service activities — Arts, culture and entertainment — Creative, artistic and entertainment activities — Videographer, vlogger, blogger “”.
-Considered as “independent”, they are “registered only in the national register of companies, their income declared in BNC or withholding tax by a third-party broadcaster and are affiliated, after validation, to the social security of artists authors”.
+Considered as “independent”, they are “registered only in the national register of companies, their income declared in BNC or withholding tax by a third-party broadcaster and are affiliated, following validation, to the social security of artists authors”.

 In Côte d’Ivoire, the Minister of the Digital Economy recalled, in March 2022, the importance of the regulation of social networks.
 “It would be dangerous to let the idea prosper that expressing yourself on social media can take the place of democratic deliberation, of civic engagement.
-We are obliged to engage very quickly in these new means of communication, with a view to bringing together all the means to protect the ICT environment, to succeed in securing information and personal data, “he said. , preferring to talk about supervision rather than talking about regulation.
+We are obliged to engage very quickly in these new means of communication, with a view to bringing together all the means to protect the ICT environment, to succeed in securing information and personal data, “he said. , preferring to talk regarding supervision rather than talking regarding regulation.

 Since this declaration, the government has adopted two bills on media and communication regulation.
 According to initial information, bloggers, activists and influencers will be subject to rules as strict as journalists on the ethical and deontological levels, if these two bills are adopted by deputies.